Paul-Hebert/Blurbb-Email-Builder/README.md

 - Set image src to url
 - Make separate directories for major site areas.
 E.g. Builder, resources, support
 - More resources in resource page
+- Create a better color palette for the color picker UI